These Christian historical romance novels are perfect for when you’re looking for something sweet to read.

 Her debut and a Christy-Award winning novel, this frontier setting book introduces us to a woman raised by Indians.
 When she discovers a wounded Scotsman, she cares for him while trying to come to terms with where she belongs.

 3. The Lady and the Lionheart by Joanne Bischof

-A beautiful Beauty and the Beast retelling set in the world of a traveling circus.
+It is a beautiful Beauty and the Beast retelling set in the world of a traveling circus.
 It’s romantic, complex, and well worth a read.
-Plus no list is truly complete without a good fairytale retelling.
+Plus, no list is truly complete without a good fairytale retelling.

 4: Far Side of the Sea by Kate Breslin